rust-lang/book/src/ch03-02-data-types.md

 | Byte (`u8` only) | `b'A'`        |

 So how do you know which type of integer to use?
-If you’re unsure, Rust’s defaults are generally good choices, and integer types default to `i32`: this type is generally the fastest, even on 64-bit systems.
-The primary situation in which you’d use `isize` or `usize` is when indexing some sort of collection.
+If you’re unsure, Rust’s defaults are reasonable trade-offs between efficiency and space, and so integer types default to `i32`.
+You will find the other types useful when you need to have larger numeric values or can get away with smaller ones, thus trading efficiency for space or vice versa.
+For example, you can fit eight `u8` integers in a single `u64` to conserve space, but at the cost of their numerical limit and how quickly a computer may be able to process them.
+Typically the most efficient to process is `isize` or `usize` which for 32-bit and 64-bit processors equate to their "word" size, the natural unit of data the processor can read at any one time.

 > ##### Integer Overflow
 >